 - A statement by the authenticating practitioner recommending that the HCW be exempted from the facility’s COVID-19 vaccination requirements based on the recognized clinical contraindications.

-- Do you have a new cough unrelated to seasonal allergies?
+- Do you have a New cough (not associated with seasonal allergies)?

 If two or more questions are answered yes the monitor will not be allowed into the facility.